HeQu11/fivem-loadingscreen/README.md

 # fivem-loadingscreen

-I made this loading screen on request.
+I made this loading screen at the request of a friend, but it was never used in the end.
+Maybe someone else can find it useful.

 # fivem-loadingscreen